Conditional HI mass functions and the HI-to-halo mass relation in the local Universe: Introduction

 \hi\ samples with depths and sizes comparable to optical surveys, such as the Sloan Digital Sky Survey \citep[SDSS;][]{2000AJ....120.1579Y}, are difficult to obtain in general.
-As an alternative way to proceed, attempts have been made to estimate \hi\ masses for optically-selected galaxies using their spectral and/or photometric properties.
-For instance, \citet{2004ApJ...613..898T} estimated surface gas mass densities for SDSS galaxies from surface densities of star formation rate (given by H$\alpha$ luminosities) by inverting the Kennicutt-Schmidt law \citep{1963ApJ...137..758S,1998ApJ...498..541K}.
+As an alternative way to proceed, attempts have been made to estimate \hi\ masses for optically-selected galaxies using their spectral and/or photometric properties, based on the many observational evidences that the galaxy \hi\ mass correlates with optical properties such as stellar mass \citep{Brown2015}, morphology \citep{Haynes1984,Toribio2011,2021MNRAS.505..304C} and optical size \citep{Haynes1984,Jones2018a}. \citet{2004ApJ...613..898T} estimated surface gas mass densities for SDSS galaxies from surface densities of star formation rate (given by H$\alpha$ luminosities) by inverting the Kennicutt-Schmidt law \citep{1963ApJ...137..758S,1998ApJ...498..541K}.
 Meanwhile, \cite{2004ApJ...611L..89K} found that the \hi-to-stellar mass ratio ($\log(\mhi/\mstar)$) of local galaxies is linearly correlated with optical (e.g. $u-r$) and optical-to-near IR (e.g. $u-K$) colors, with a scatter of $\sim 0.4$ dex.
 Motivated by these studies, \cite{2009MNRAS.397.1243Z} proposed an estimator for $\log(\mhi/\mstar)$ based on a linear combination of the $g-r$ color and $i$-band surface brightness $\mu_i$, with a scatter of $\sim0.3$ dex.
 They applied the estimator to the SDSS galaxy sample to investigate the variation of \hi\ gas mass fraction on the stellar mass-metallicity relation.
 A follow-up study by the team of the GALEX Arecibo SDSS Survey \citep[GASS;][]{2010MNRAS.403..683C} calibrated a similar estimator to link $\log(\mhi/\mstar)$ with $NUV-r$ and surface stellar mass density $\mu_\ast$, which also has a scatter of $\sim 0.3$ dex. \citet[][hereafter L12]{2012MNRAS.424.1471L} found that the two-parameter estimators from \cite{2009MNRAS.397.1243Z} and \cite{2010MNRAS.403..683C} significantly underestimate the \hi\ mass for the ALFALFA sample, which is expected to be biased to \hi-rich galaxies.
 They proposed a new estimator with four galaxy properties: surface stellar mass density $\mu _\ast$, $NUV-r$, stellar mass $M_\ast$ and $g-i$ color gradient $\Delta_{g-i}$.
 With a smaller scatter of $\sim0.2$ dex, this estimator was applied to the SDSS sample to study both the \hi\ mass-dependence of the galaxy clustering (L12) and environmental effects on the gas depletion in clusters of galaxies \citep{2013MNRAS.429.2191Z}.

 Using the REsolved Spectroscopy of a Local VolumE survey (RESOLVE; Kannappan et al. in prep.), \citet[]{2015ApJ...810..166E} calibrated a relation between the {\hi} gas fraction, color index and axis ratio of galaxies.
 More recently, \citet[][hereafter Z20]{2020MNRAS.496..111Z} developed a two-parameter {H\sc{i}} mass estimator by linearly combining stellar mass $M_\ast$ and $(g-r)$, and used it to study the mass-metallicity relation of SDSS galaxies.
 To avoid the Malmquist bias produced by limited detection depths of current {H\sc{i}} surveys, Z20 designed a likelihood model to account for the detection probability of ALFALFA and constrained the model parameters using Bayesian inferences. \cite{2020arXiv200809804L} also used a linear combination of $M_\ast$ and $(g-r)$ to estimate the \hi\ mass of SDSS galaxies, in an attempt to estimate the {H\sc{i}} gas content in dark matter halos.
 In addition to these linear estimators, a few nonlinear models have also been obtained to estimate \hi\ masses of local galaxies, taking advantage of the technique of machine learning \citep[e.g.][]{2017MNRAS.464.3796T,2018MNRAS.479.4509R}.